anton-mel/WeensyOS/starter-code-rust/README.md

 ### Run QEMU-Display

-Finally, run QEMU via bootimage runner ```cargo xrun --target your_custom_target.json [other_args] -- [qemu args]```.
+Finally, run QEMU via bootimage runner ```cargo run --target your_custom_target.json [other_args] -- [qemu args]```.
 I use ```cargo run -- -nographic``` Note: if you are stuck in the loop and cannot exit QEMU, try to `pkill qemu` from another terminal, we will implement quit commands soon.
 You can also run QEMU via ```qemu-system-x86_64 -nographic -drive format=raw,file=target/x86_64-weensyos/debug/bootimage-weensyos.bin``` (you can actually enable graphic if you work localy on your PC, I will keep it for now off).
 Read more here: https://github.com/rust-osdev/bootimage.

 # Environment Configs